How I came to believe that teaching careers don’t have to be all or nothing

 Sometimes it means giving yourself permission to want something slightly different.

+You set the pace.
+I hold the space.
 The aim isn’t to blow up your life.
-It’s to make it feel sustainable, considered and more like yours again.
+It’s to help you make decisions that allow your working life to feel sustainable, considered and more like yours again.

 We get what we focus on!